We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Inflammation causes an itching sensation.
 Inflammation is the process that the body uses to fight infection, protect itself against disease-causing agents, and respond to wounds.

-When a person has psoriasis, however, the immune system incorrectly triggers inflammation, which leads to itching.
+However, when a person has psoriasis, the immune system incorrectly triggers inflammation, which leads to itching.
 Scratching the itchy patches may make the plaques worse and increase the risk of infection.

 Frequent scratching can irritate the skin, causing wounds and increasing the healing time.
-In response to this, the body increases the levels of inflammation in an attempt to heal these wounds, making the itch worse.
+The body responds to this and increases the levels of inflammation in an attempt to heal these wounds, making the itch worse.

-People with inverse or flexural psoriasis may also develop yeast infections on or near skin lesions.
+People with inverse or flexural psoriasis present with shiny and smooth skin in the skin folds of the body that are itchy and become irritated from rubbing and sweat.
+People can also develop yeast infections on or near skin lesions.
 Yeast is a type of fungus that can increase the pain and itchiness of psoriasis.

 Do all types of psoriasis itch?